New season, new captain: SRH make Pat Cummins skipper, their fourth in 3 years | Sports-Games

 In the 2023 season, SRH finished bottom of the heap under Markram's captaincy with only four wins in 14 league games.

-Markram's feat of leading Sunrisers Eastern Cape to the inaugural SA20 title this year did not help him retain the SRH captaincy, though he remains in the squad.
+Markram's feat of leading Sunrisers Eastern Cape to the inaugural SA20 title in 2023 and then defending the crown last month did not help him retain the SRH captaincy, though he remains in the squad.

 The SRH leadership role has been changing hands for the last three years.